AntiCope/meteor-crash-addon/README.md

 To the owners of any repos I've taken code from - if you want this taken down or your modules removed or whatever, message me at Wide_Cat#6112

 ## Usage
-- either build, or download the jar from the [releases page](https://github.com/Wide-Cat/meteor-crash-addon/releases/tag/0.0.1)
+- either build, or download the latest dev build from the [releases page](https://github.com/Wide-Cat/meteor-crash-addon/releases)
 - put in mods folder along with meteor client
 - run